 - 81. Hook a spit or narrow cape of sand or gravel that turns landward at its outer end. - 82.
 Houseboat or Live-aboard Vessel a vessel, principally used as an over-water residence, which are licensed and designed for use as a mobile structure with detachable utilities or facilities, anchoring, and the presence of adequate self-propulsion and steering equipment to operate as a vessel.
-Houseboats are not boathouses.

-- 83. Inner Harbor Line the line established by the State in navigable tidal waters between the line of ordinary high tide and the outer harbor line and constituting the inner boundary of the harbor area.
+Houseboats are not allowed.
+Houseboats are not boathouses. - 83.
+Inner Harbor Line - the line established by the State in navigable tidal waters between the line of ordinary high tide and the outer harbor line and constituting the inner boundary of the harbor area.
 This line determines the seaward extent of private ownership in tidal or shoreland areas (often corresponds to the "bulkhead line"). - 84.
 Institutional Use means that a structure(s) and related grounds are used for the provision of educational, medical, cultural, social and/or recreational services to the community, including but not limited to such uses as schools, colleges, museums, community centers. - 85.
-In-stream Structure - a structure placed by humans within a stream or river waterward of the ordinary high-water mark that either causes or has the potential to cause water impoundment or the diversion, obstruction, or modification of water flow.
+In-stream Structure a structure placed by humans within a stream or river waterward of the ordinary high water mark that either causes or has the potential to cause water impoundment or the diversion, obstruction, or modification of water flow.
 In-stream structure does not apply to stormwater outfalls. - 86.
 Interested Party means all persons who have notified local government of their desire to receive a copy of the final order on a permit under WAC 173-27-030 (WAC 173-27-030(12)). - 87.
-Invasive means a nonnative plant or animal species that either: - a. causes or may cause significant displacement in range, a reduction in abundance, or otherwise threatens, native species in their natural communities; - b.
+Invasive means a nonnative plant or animal species that either: - a.causes or may cause significant displacement in range, a reduction in abundance, or otherwise threatens, native species in their natural communities; - b.
 Threatens or may threaten natural resources or their use in the state; - c.
 Causes or may cause economic damage to commercial or recreational activities that are dependent upon state waters; or - d.
-Threatens or harms human health (RCW 77.08.010(28)).
+Threatens or harms human health (RCW 77.08.010(28)). - 88.
+Jetty- a structure usually projecting out into the water for the purpose of protecting a navigation channel, a harbor, or to influence water currents.